mmugwin/mmugwin/README.md

 <hr>

-🔭 I’m currently working on my thesis.
+🔭 I’m currently working on my PhD thesis.
 I am nearing the end of my studies, and I couldn't be more excited!

 💬 Ask me about C++, algorithms and data structures and entrepreneurship.